kimor44/lacendriestudio/wp-content/plugins/tw-sliders/readme.txt

 You have to chek the "Cocher la case pour afficher l'image dans le carrousel" checkbox in the "Ajouter une nouvelle slide" page.

 == Changelog ==
+1.6.0

+13/10/2023

+* Added custom warning notification when slide is set to "not visible" on the edit page
+* Added a custom info notification when multiple slides are updated
+* Customized the bulk update messages
+* "Visible ?" checkbox on the edit page is automatically set to "checked" when it's a new slide
+* "ID" column added to the "All slides" page
+* Added capabilities to the Slider CPT

 1.5.0